dhadner/dockpanelsuite/README.md

 For more details, check out [http://dockpanelsuite.com](http://dockpanelsuite.com).

+**Current status of this fork:**

-Visual Studio 2019 Community edition and above is recommended to compile the code base.
+Updated to compile with Visual Studio Community Edition 17.8 and is built on .NET 8.0.

 > **If you look for alternative options, use a search engine to learn more about better components like Krypton Docking.**

-**Current status of this fork:**

-Updated to compile with Visual Studio 17.8 and is built on .NET 8.0.